Declan O'Keeffe

-Declan O'Keeffe (born 1972 in Rathmore, County Kerry) is an Irish former Gaelic footballer who played at various times with his local clubs Rathmore in Kerry and Clooney/Quin and St Josephs Doora-Barefield in Clare.
+Declan O'Keeffe is an Irish former Gaelic footballer who played at various times with his local clubs Rathmore in Kerry and Clooney/Quin and St Josephs Doora-Barefield in Clare.
 He was a member at senior level of the Kerry county team from 1996 until 2003.

 Club

 O'Keeffe played at various times with his local clubs Rathmore in Kerry and Clooney/Quin and St Josephs Doora-Barefield in Clare.
 He also lined out with divisional side East Kerry.

 With Rathmore he had much success.
 He won a Kerry Junior Football Championship title in 1997, having been a Runner Up in 1993 and 1996.
 He later added a Kerry Intermediate Football Championship in 1999.
 He also added a Kerry County Football League Division 1 title in 2002.
 He won three Kerry Senior Football Championship titles with East Kerry in 1997, 1998 and 1999.

 After moving to Clare he lined out in back to back Clare Senior Football Championship final in 2011 and 2012 with St Josephs Doora-Barefield.